 Best for ping

-That said, if you’re into mobile gaming, you have both Android and iOS as an option. iOS client is fairly recent so it might not be as polished as other clients.
-Also, setup instructions are given for manually configuring smartphones and tablets for the more tech-savvy.
+That said, if you’re into mobile gaming, you have both Android and iOS as an option.
+Furthermore, setup instructions are given for manually configuring smartphones and tablets for the more tech-savvy.

 - We’ve rounded up the best free VPN